pingidentity/pa-agent-c-sdk-sample-apache/README.md

 ## Building the Apache Agent Sample ##

 The sample Apache agent module can be built using the provided GNU Make Makefile.
-Either modify the Make file to set the variable PAA_SDK_INSTALL_DIR to the base of the the unzipped C SDK distribution installed earlier, or specify it on the command line.
+The base of the unzipped C SDK distribution installed earlier must be specified on the command line.
 For example:

     make PAA_SDK_INSTALL_DIR=/usr/local/pingaccess-agent-c-sdk